 Clients should be allowed to be as vocal as they choose to be, no matter where they choose to give birth.
 To some, making noises during the birthing process is about letting go.
-Women need to let go of the control and give in to the process.
+We need to let go of the control and trust the process.

-Although the level of noise isn’t a problem, the tone of the noise can be.
-Your birth team loves to hear those low, growly, deep open mouth sounds.
-The high squeaky sounds are the problem.
-The best way to teach this is to have you do it with me.
-What I would like you to do is to make a high-pitched squeaky noise with me.
-Ready?
-Ok.
-Say “squeeeeek,” making sure to enunciate the “eeee.”
-Did you notice that you were squeezing your abs?
-Make the sound again, this time place your hand over your abs and feel the contraction.
-Did you feel relaxed or tense?
-You’re right, you felt tense.
 Ok, now make that sound again, this time focus on your jaw.
 Did you notice that your jaw was closed?
 Is your jaw relaxed or tense?
-Yes, your jaw was very much closed, it is impossible to make that high pitched sound with your jaw open and relaxed.
-Now if you are a woman, what was happening to your vagina when you made that sound?
-Yes, it tightened!
-Some people actually close their hands as well when making this sound.
-Closed tight mouth, closed tight hands equals closed tight vagina.
+Yes, your jaw was very much closed.
+It is impossible to make that high pitched sound with your jaw open and relaxed.
+Now if you have a vagina, what was happening to your vagina when you made that sound?
+It tightened, right?
+Some people also close their hands when making this sound.